coolbutuseless/pixelweaver/README.md

 <!-- badges: end -->

-`pixelweaver` provides functions for converting R matrices and arrays into a common packed integer representation - `ARGB32`
+`pixelweaver` provides functions for converting R matrices and arrays into common packed pixel representations

-The ARGB32 data is stored in memory and referenced by an external pointer.
+The packed pixel data is stored in memory and referenced by an external pointer.
 This data can then either:

   - manipulated and then converted back to matrix or array